joe-irving/defundclimatechaos/index.md

     <link href='https://actionnetwork.org/css/style-embed-whitelabel-v3.css' rel='stylesheet' type='text/css'/>
     <script src='https://actionnetwork.org/widgets/v4/event/glasgow-global-day-of-action-for-climate-justice-6th-nov?format=js&source=widget'></script>
     <div id='can-event-area-glasgow-global-day-of-action-for-climate-justice-6th-nov' style='width: 100%'><!-- this div is the target for our HTML insertion --></div>

-    ### In London?

-    Join us back at the Bank of England at 12pm on 6th November for the [Climate Reparations Block](https://climatereparations.uk/#join).

     ### Other cities?